 Jenae said Expanded Learning Opportunities (ELO) Summit has created a subgroup to look at how to support students with disabilities with learning loss.
-The CDE website Innovative Solutions Work Room has a document for mild support providing ideas for activities to help students with learning loss.
+The CDE website Innovative Solutions Work Room has a document for support providing ideas for activities to help students with mild disabilities and learning loss.